Taking an income from your pension can be confusing.

 With a drawdown pension, you can choose to leave the funds invested.
 This provides a tax-efficient home for your pension fund until it is required to provide an income.

-Any income and capital gains generated by the investments with your drawdown plan are not subject to tax.
+Whilst invested, any income and capital gains generated by the investments within your drawdown plan are not subject to tax.

 It is important to be aware of the considerable risks inherent in certain investments.

 Making the wrong decisions could have a detrimental impact on your pension and the income you receive from it over time.

 Drawdown pension charges tend to be higher than those of other pension income options.
 This is due to the greater level of administration required by the pension provider, as well as any additional costs relating to financial advice.